inband/spcor/3-mpls-and-segment-routing/1-c-ldp-neighbors/README.md

 In IOS there is a requirement that the ```mpls ldp router-id``` IP **must** be present in the neighbor table for an LDP transport session to form.

-This is normally achieve with an IGP - such as OSPF or IS-IS.
+This is normally achieved with an IGP - such as OSPF or IS-IS.